francesco-p/CoDec/README.md

 ## How to run

-In order to fully understand how it works you need to hack a little bit the files.
-To have a demostration just run `python run.py`.
+To have a demostration just run `python run.py`, in order to fully understand I suggest to read the thesis.